CyberReboot/vcontrol/README.md

 $ export VCONTROL_DAEMON=http://<url>:<port>
 $ vcontrol -h # from anywhere

-# if you have the client installed via git clone without make install:
+# if you have the client installed via git clone without make install (in a container):
 $ export VCONTROL_DAEMON=http://<url>:<port>
 $ cd vcontrol/bin
 $ ./vcontrol -h

 # if you have the client installed via git clone with make install:
 $ export VCONTROL_DAEMON=http://<url>:<port>
-$ vcontrol -h
+$ vcontrol -h # from anywhere
 ```

 ### Add a provider